anishEgov/digit3/code/services/localisationgo/README.md

 ## FAQ

-### General Questions

-**Q: How does multi-tenancy work?**
-A: Each tenant's data is isolated using tenant_id in all database queries and cache keys.

-**Q: What's the difference between upsert and update?**
-A: Upsert creates or updates records, while update only modifies existing records.

-**Q: How does caching improve performance?**
-A: Frequently accessed messages are stored in Redis, reducing database load and improving response times.

 ### Technical Questions

 **Q: Can I use different cache backends?**
-A: Yes, implement the MessageCache interface for custom cache providers.
+A: Yes, implement the MessageCache interface for custom cache providers. redis is provided by default set CACHE=IN_MEMORY in .env file if you do not want to use redis cache.

 **Q: How do I add a new locale?**
-A: Just insert messages with the new locale code - no schema changes required.
+A: Just insert messages with the new locale code

 **Q: What's the maximum message size?**
-A: Limited by PostgreSQL TEXT field (1GB) and Redis value size limits.
+A: ideally every localisation object takes on average 200-250 bytes.

 ### Operational Questions